bassmanitram/actions-for-nautilus/README.md

 order to start building a configuration based upon the delivered [sample](#sample-configuration).

+To enable the extension after installation, you will need to restart Nautilus/Files:

+* `Alt F2`
+* `nautilus -q`

+should do it.

+### Suggested Additional Packages
 The Debian package specifies the following **Suggests** dependencies that will greatly enhance the utility of the extension as well as allow the delivered sample configuration to work on first launch: